Impact

 Risk and Exploitability

-EPSS data is unavailable and the vulnerability is not listed in the CISA KEV catalog.
-The CVE lists a CVSS score of 9.8, indicating high severity.
+The EPSS score is reported as less than 1%, indicating a low but non‑zero exploitation probability, and the weakness is not listed in the CISA KEV catalog.
+The CVSS score of 8.8 indicates high severity.
 The attack vector is not specified; it is inferred that the exploitation could arise from processing untrusted content, whether locally or remotely.
 Due to the lack of publicly reported exploitation, the risk assessment relies solely on the described vulnerability features.

 OpenCVE Enrichment